sergio11/fitflextv_android/README.md

   <img src="doc/picture_29.png" />
 </p>

-- **Series** 📈: Explore structured workout series that guide you through progressive routines.
-Perfect for building strength and endurance over time, these series keep you on track and motivated.
+- **Series** 📈: Structured workout series that progressively guide users through different routines.
+Implementing this feature was a great exercise in designing consistent experiences that build on each other over time.

 <p align="center">
   <img src="doc/picture_46.png" />
 </p>

-- **Challenges** 🏆: Take on fun and engaging challenges that push you to reach new milestones.
-Stay motivated and committed to your fitness journey with these exciting opportunities.
+- **Challenges** 🏆: Fun and motivational challenges that push users to reach new fitness milestones.
+I implemented this to learn how to gamify the fitness journey and keep users motivated.

 <p align="center">
   <img src="doc/picture_47.png" />
 </p>

-- **Routines** 🗓️: Discover comprehensive workout routines that combine various exercises into effective sessions.
-Ideal for achieving balanced fitness results and keeping your workouts fresh and dynamic.
+- **Routines** 🗓️: Comprehensive workout routines that combine various exercises.
+This section helped me learn how to group and organize content to ensure users can follow a structured path towards achieving their goals.

 <p align="center">
   <img src="doc/picture_48.png" />
 </p>

-Navigating through these categories is a breeze with our **filtering and sorting options** 🔍.
-Tailor your search based on duration, intensity, or specific goals to find the workouts that suit you best.
+Navigating these categories is easy thanks to the **filtering and sorting options** 🔍.
+This feature allowed me to dive into the details of how users can quickly find workouts based on their preferences and goals.

 <p align="center">
   <img src="doc/picture_23.png" />